vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 While SQL can be used to create and modify databases, the focus of this course will be *querying* databases.
 This is an essential skill for a data scientist, as the data we need to perform our analyses often live in databases.

 In SQL, you can select data from a table using a `SELECT` statement.
-For example, to select a column called `name` from a table called `people`, you'd use the following query:
+For example, the following would select a column called `name` from a table called `people`:

 ```sql
 SELECT name
 FROM people;
 ```

-SQL keywords, such as `SELECT` and `FROM` above, are not case-sensitive, which means you could write the same query as:
+In this query, `SELECT` and `FROM` are called keywords.
+In SQL, keywords are not case-sensitive, which means you could write the same query as:

 ```sql
 select name
 from people;
 ```

 That said, it's good practice to capitalize SQL keywords to help distinguish them from other parts of your query, like column and table names.
-Note the semicolon at the end of the `SELECT` statement—this tells SQL it's the end of your query.
+Also note the semicolon at the end of the `SELECT` statement—this tells SQL it's the end of your query.

 *** =pre_exercise_code
 ```{python}